kinode-dao/kinode-book/src/login.md

 ### Aside: Acquiring a Wallet

-To register an identity, we must send an Ethereum transaction, which requires ETH and a crypto wallet.
+To register an identity, we must send an Ethereum transaction, which requires ETH and a cryptocurrency wallet.
 While many wallets will work, we use Metamask below.
 Install Metamask [here](https://metamask.io/download/).